Spinors on Singular Spaces and the Topology of Causal Fermion Systems: Basic Definitions and Simple Examples

 and define the universal measure as the sum of the corresponding push-forward measures, \beq \rho = F^+_* \mu + F^-_* \mu \:. \eeq Then~$(\H, \F, \rho)$ is again a causal fermion system of spin dimension one.
 The support of~$\rho$ is homeomorphic to the disjoint union of two spheres.

-As an alternative to taking the sum of the push-forward measures~\eqref{sumpush}, one can also \Niky{I added this paragraph.
-Likewise in part (iii).
-I thought that this might be helpful on page 7 after ``To avoid confusion'', where we come back to it.} realize~$\rho$ as the push-forward of the Lebesgue measure on the disjoint union of two spheres.
-To this end, we choose~$\hat{M} = S^2 \dot{\cup} S^2$ and define the mapping \beq F \::\: \hat{M} = S^2 \dot{\cup} S^2 \rightarrow \Lin(\H) \eeq by the condition that~$F(p)=F^+(p)$ and~$F^-(p)$ if~$p$ lies on the first and second sphere, respectively.
+As an alternative to taking the sum of the push-forward measures~\eqref{sumpush}, one can also realize~$\rho$ as the push-forward of the Lebesgue measure on the disjoint union of two spheres.
+To this end, we choose~$\scrM = S^2 \dot{\cup} S^2$ as the disjoint union of two spheres and define the mapping \beq F \::\: \scrM = S^2 \dot{\cup} S^2 \rightarrow \Lin(\H) \eeq by the condition that~$F(p)=F^+(p)$ and~$F^-(p)$ if~$p$ lies on the first and second sphere, respectively.
 Taking the push-forward measure~$\rho = F_* \mu$ (where~$\mu$ is the Lebesgue measure on~$S^2 \dot{\cup} S^2$), we again obtain the causal fermion system~$(\H, \F, \rho)$. \item[(iii)] We consider the mappings

 and introduce the universal measure again as the sum of the corresponding push-forward measures~\eqref{sumpush}.
 Then~$(\H, \F, \rho)$ is again a causal fermion system of spin dimension one.
 The support of~$\rho$ is homeomorphic to two spheres glued together along circles of latitude (see Figure~\ref{figcircle}).